Not Tall At All

 My best friend likes to play ball.

-My best friend likes to jump high then fall.
+My best friend likes to run up a hill.

-a wall as he bounds down the hall.
+My best friend bumps into the wall when he bounds down the hall.

 My best friend is the best friend of all.